seajaysec/pitchbinder/README.md

 # Pitchbinder - Single notes to M8 sliced ranges and chords

-A powerful tool for expanding a small set of piano samples into a complete 8-octave range.
+A powerful tool for expanding a small set of samples into a complete 8-octave range, as well as any associated chords and inversions you'd like.
+Output is pre-sliced per root note, with full compatibility for the Dirtywave M8 and OcenAudio.

 ## Overview